phuptqn/wpExtra/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 == Installation ==

 1. Install and activate the <strong>required plugin</strong> <a href="https://wordpress.org/plugins/so-widgets-bundle/" rel="nofollow">SiteOrigin Widgets Bundle</a>.
 2. Unzip the downloaded livemesh-so-widgets.zip file and upload to the `/wp-content/plugins/` directory or install the Livemesh SiteOrigin Widgets plugin from WordPress repository.
-Activate the plugin through the 'Plugins' menu in WordPress
+Activate the plugin through the 'Plugins' menu in WordPress.

 3. Enable all the widgets you need from Plugins &gt; SiteOrigin Widgets.
 4. If you need page builder functions, install and activate the <strong>optional plugin</strong> <a href="https://wordpress.org/plugins/siteorigin-panels/" rel="nofollow">Page Builder by SiteOrigin</a>.
-4. For Portfolio widget, install and activate the <strong>optional plugin</strong> <a href="https://wordpress.org/plugins/portfolio-post-type/" title="Portfolio Post Type">Portfolio Post Type plugin</a>.
+5. For Portfolio widget, install and activate the <strong>optional plugin</strong> <a href="https://wordpress.org/plugins/portfolio-post-type/" title="Portfolio Post Type">Portfolio Post Type plugin</a>.
 The Portfolio widget is built using custom post type registered by this plugin.

 Optionally, if you have <a href="https://www.livemeshthemes.com/siteorigin-widgets/" title="Livemesh SiteOrigin Widgets Pro" target="_blank">premium version</a> installed, you can import the sample data that replicates the demo site for you by importing the file sample-data.xml file located in the plugin directory.
 The import option is available under Tools &gt; Import in WordPress admin.